MoarTube/MoarTube-Client/README.md

 A repository containing the client software for managing your [MoarTube Node](https://github.com/cconley717/MoarTube-Node).
 The software is a cross-platform Electron (or terminal) application that makes managing your node's videos and live streams as simple as reading this sentence.

 # How to Get Started
-Download the MoarTube Client from the [releases](https://github.com/cconley717/MoarTube-Client/releases) page for your operating system and run it, or follow the manual approach to start your client.
+Acquire the MoarTube Client by cloning this repo (or just download the zip) and follow the simple setup instructions below.
 When ready, head over to [MoarTube Node](https://github.com/cconley717/MoarTube-Node) if you haven't yet.

 The default login credentials for your node are below.
 Be sure to change these upon logging in.